omnibeesgit/documentacao-omnibees/docs/beehive/gestao-de-propriedade/tipos-de-quarto.md

 ![Screenshot 491](</assets/beehive/gestao-de-propriedade/tipos-de-quarto/Screenshot_491.png> "Screenshot 491")

-Embora o *modal* mencione o Motor de Reservas, a regra também é aplicada a pesquisas nos Pull.
+Embora o *modal* mencione o Motor de Reservas, a regra também é aplicada a pesquisas nos Pulls.

 Quando a ocupação do quarto é alterada ('Mín. de Adultos', 'Máx. de Adultos' ou 'Máx. de Crianças'), o sistema mostra a seguinte mensagem de alerta ao salvar as alterações:

 ![Screenshot 492](</assets/beehive/gestao-de-propriedade/tipos-de-quarto/Screenshot_492.png> "Screenshot 492")

+If the number of adults or children is decremented the system should alert the account manager that the prices of the removed occupancy will also be removed.
+The following warning message should be triggered “Room occupancy changed.
+Since the occupancy Adult 4 is no longer allowed, prices will be removed.
+Want to continue?
+Yes/No”.

 Apenas utilizadores com a **permissão** '**Utilizador pode editar a ocupação de um tipo de quarto**' (*PermissionCode 5044*) podem alterar a ocupação de adultos ('Mín. de Adultos' e 'Máx. de Adultos') e a ocupação de crianças ('Aceitar Crianças', 'Máx. de Crianças' e 'Máx. de Crianças Grátis').